Phuc1Le/Cloud-ops-Copilot/README.md

 - **The Lambda Function URL itself has no auth in front of it** (`Auth type: NONE`), which is a real, known tradeoff: anyone with the URL could call the AWS tools directly, bypassing the web UI's password gate entirely.
 Acceptable here because (a) every tool is strictly read-only, (b) the URL isn't published, and (c) this is a single-tenant demo pointed at one AWS account, not a multi-user product.
 A production version would put IAM auth or an API-key check directly on the Lambda, not just on the UI layer in front of it.
 - **The web UI has its own password gate** (`x-api-key` header, checked server-side in the API route) — but this only protects the chat UI's convenience layer, not the underlying Lambda, per the point above.
 - **The live URL is intentionally not published here.** It's a real, working deployment against a real personal AWS account and a metered Anthropic API key — publishing it would mean strangers running up API costs and probing a live account for no benefit to anyone.
 Treat the Vercel/Lambda deployment as a completed exercise, verified working, rather than a public demo link.

 ---

+## What I Learned

+Building Cloud Ops Copilot taught me that deploying AI systems involves much more than connecting an LLM to APIs.

+The biggest engineering challenges were designing reusable MCP tools, deploying them in multiple environments, and enforcing security through IAM rather than application logic.
+If I continued this project, I would add authentication to the Function URL and support write operations through explicit confirmation workflows..

+---